-The TMC2160 supports an SPI interface for parameter setting and diagnostics.
+The TMC5160 supports both, an SPI interface and a UART based single wire interface with CRC checking.
 Additionally, a standalone mode is provided for pure STEP/DIR operation without use of the serial interface.
-Selection of the actual interface is done via the configuration pin SPI_MODE, which can be hardwired to GND or VCC_IO depending on the desired interface.
+Selection of the actual interface is done via the configuration pins SPI\MODE and SD MODE, which can be hardwired to GND or VCC IO depending on the desired interface.